alecbnono/alecbnono/README.md

 # 💫 About Me:

 <p>
-  I am a dedicated and passionate Computer Science freshman with a strong background in technology and web development.
-With my experience and a deep interest in computer science, I am confident in my ability to excel as a web developer.
-My goal is to leverage my skills to deliver high-quality web solutions that meet and exceed client expectations.
-I am eager to collaborate with you to bring your projects to life and ensure your digital presence stands out.
-Let's work together to achieve your vision and drive success.
+I am a passionate Computer Science freshman with a strong background in web development, eager to deliver high-quality web solutions that exceed expectations.
+Let’s collaborate to bring your vision to life and ensure your digital presence stands out.
 </p>

-# 🌐 Connect with me :
+## 🌐 Connect with me :

 <p align="center">
   <a href="https://www.linkedin.com/in/alecnono/" style="text-decoration:none" target="_blank">